jiyu3/DR/README.md

 ### Region

-Licensers can designated the location of validity(region).
+Licensors can designated the location of validity(region).
 The region is written as URL.
 If the region is not designated, __it's regarded as any URL__ .

 - If type parameter's value is "map", it means location of validity is the spot which the map URL designated.
   - "https://www.google.co.jp/maps/place/Tokyo+Big+Sight/@35.6298243,139.7920476,17z/data=!3m2!4b1!5s0x601889dc3beb6fed:0xb6c29ca3bd43e108!4m5!3m4!1s0x601889dc629d1e7b:0xa4d1509a76045a01!8m2!3d35.62982!4d139.7942416" means "designate the Tokyo Big Sight(the spot name in real world)".